Settings Reference¶

 and specifying the OData query parameters.

-to disable automatic group handling.
+Set this setting to None to disable automatic group handling.
 The group memberships of the user

 will not be touched.